PRX/cms-audio-lambda/README.md

 ## Description

-Lambda worker to process/validate for [cms.prx.org](https://github.com/PRX/cms.prx.org) audio-file uploads.
+Lambda worker to process/detect for [cms.prx.org](https://github.com/PRX/cms.prx.org) audio-file uploads.

 Triggered via SNS notifications (see [Announce](https://github.com/PRX/announce)), the lambda will:

 #### On `create` or `update`

 1. Download the `upload_path` for the audio file object (from S3 or just HTTP)
-2. Run `ffprobe` against the file to verify it's an mp3 and gather other metadata
+2. Run `ffprobe` to attempt to detect the file type.
+(Also runs `mpck` on mp3-ish files).
 3. Copy the original audio file to a destination S3 bucket/path (`public/audio_files/1234/filename.mp3`)
 4. Make an additional copy for the "broadcast" version CMS wants to use (`public/audio_files/1234/filename_broadcast.mp3`)
 5. Send success/failure/invalid messages back to CMS via SQS ([Shoryuken](https://github.com/phstc/shoryuken)), including some additional identify data about the audio length/type/etc.